rcbops/kubernetes-harbor/README.md

 1. [Fork this repo](https://help.github.com/articles/fork-a-repo/) into your personal account.

-1. Because go expects source directories to exist in a set location, you will need to clone harbor to your `$GOPATH`, like so:
+1. Because Go expects source directories to exist in a set location, you will need to clone harbor to your `$GOPATH`, like so:

     ```bash
     mkdir -p $GOPATH/src/github.com/vmware